Dalby State High School: History

 The new Dalby State High School opened 2 February 1954, with an enrolment of 67.
 At this time the floor was still being laid for the domestic science block, and electric lighting was not yet installed.
 In March it was reported that commercial classes had started at the state high school and that home science would probably transfer from the state school by Easter.
 In late 1954 it was reported that state high schools had opened at Dalby, Banyo, Salisbury, and Indooroopilly that year.
 The school was then officially opened on 4 September 1954 by the Minister for Education, George Devries, who noted that enrolments in state secondary schools had doubled from 5000 to 10,000 in the previous 5 years.
 He also stated that the buildings at Dalby were well ventilated, with a large amount of window space, and a generous floor area.
 At the time of the official opening the high school had an enrolment of 49 students in Form III and 21 in Form IV, and the manual training block had not yet been built.
 Grades 7 and 8 would transfer to the new school when the intermediate school building was completed.

 Soon after the official opening a working bee was held on the school grounds.
-Seventy trees, including athel pines, silky oak, and other pines, plus Dalby myalls, and iron bark, were planted on the frontages to Nicholson Street and the Warrego Highway, and by December 1954 a playing field area had been mown, ploughed and harrowed, ready for rolling.
+Seventy trees, including athel pines, silky oak, and other pines, plus Dalby myalls, and ironbark, were planted on the frontages to Nicholson Street and the Warrego Highway, and by December 1954 a playing field area had been mown, ploughed and harrowed, ready for rolling.

 Grade 8 moved to the intermediate school at the new high school in 1956, followed by Grade 7 in 1957.
 The idea of creating an intermediate level of schooling emerged in Queensland during the late 1920s.
 This was intended to be a transition between primary and secondary schooling.
 Intermediate schools also offered vocational subjects: manual training for boys and domestic science for girls.
 By 1961 there were 654 intermediate and secondary students at Dalby State High School, which taught academic, commercial, industrial, home science and agricultural science courses.
 However, the intermediate section only operated from 1956 to 1963.
 Grade 8 became part of the high school in 1964; and in 1965 Grade 7 returned to the state school.

 There were a number of changes and additions to the school in the late 1950s.
 In 1956–57 a highset timber school building with timber floor trusses (Block C in 2016) was added, at a slight angle, to the west end of the intermediate wing.
 Around this time the library/reading room space at the east end of the intermediate wing was converted into a teachers room and store.